West End Bridge

 The West End Bridge is a steel tied-arch bridge over the Ohio River in Pittsburgh, Pennsylvania, approximately 1 mi below the confluence of the Allegheny and Monongahela Rivers.
 It connects the West End to the Chateau neighborhood on the North Side of Pittsburgh.

 The bridge was built from 1930 to 1932 primarily by the American Bridge Company (superstructure) and the Foundation Company (substructure).
+The bridge was designed by George S. Richardson.
 It was the longest tied-arch bridge in the world when completed, and just the second bridge to use tied-arch technology over a long span, after the Tacony–Palmyra Bridge (1929) in Philadelphia.
 The bridge was placed on the National Register of Historic Places in 1979 and the List of Pittsburgh History and Landmarks Foundation Historic Landmarks in 2001.
 As of 2016, the bridge and its surrounding approaches are undergoing some major reconstruction.